Darryl is in foster care. Sean thinks that he's being abused,

 Darryl blinked several time to keep tears from forming.
 “I couldn’t ask for a better brother than you, Sean.”

 “Something else, Darryl.”
 Mark said.
 “One of our caseworkers, and not Mrs. Wilkinson, will pick you up in the morning and you’ll be taken to a CPS registered doctor to be examined.
 He’ll take x-rays and pictures of your bruises.
 As soon as he’s finished, you’ll be taken to Northgate High School.
-You should leave your school books and materials at the Gardiner’s house and bring your empty backpack with you so you can get everything that’s in your locker.
+You should leave your school books and other materials at the Gardiner’s house and bring your empty backpack with you so you can get everything that’s in your locker.
 You’re going to be transferred to Las Lomas High School effective day after tomorrow.”

 “I leave all of my heavy books in my locker, and I have my stuff for PE in my locker in the gym.
 I don’t know if my backpack will hold it all without falling apart.”